uva-engineering-decision-analysis/class_notes/Session_5.md

 $E[L(a\\theta)]=\int_{\theta\in\Theta}L(a\\theta)\pi(\theta)d\theta$

 EX: The airport departure decision: if you have the suppose that $\theta$ governs how long is going to take you to get to the airport in the likelihood of the plane is late or other things; a is how early you decide to leave.
-Then, when you choose the actiob (when you are going to leave), given the beliefs you have the expected pay off that includes all of the probabilities over your beliefs about $\theta$.
+Then, when you choose the action (when you are going to leave), given the beliefs you have the expected pay off that includes all of the probabilities over your beliefs about $\theta$.

 $\theta$: The time your plane leaves.
-HOw long you wil need.
+How long you will need.

 $\pi(\theta)$: your beliefs about $\theta$